 Make sure staff are prepared to work with all students.

 - Do staff members know how to respond to requests for disability-related accommodations, such as arranging for a sign language interpreter or providing a document in an alternative format?

 Information Resources and Technology

-- Do pictures in your publications and website include people with diverse characteristics with respect to race, gender, age, and disability?
+- Do pictures in your publications and on your website include people with diverse characteristics with respect to race, gender, age, and disability?

-- In key publications and on your website, do you include a statement about your commitment to universal access and procedures for requesting disability-related accommodations?
-For example, you could include the following statement: "Our goal is to make all materials and services accessible.
-Please inform staff of accessibility barriers you encounter and request accommodations that will make activities and information resources accessible to you."
+- In key publications and on your website, do you include a statement about your commitment to universal design as well as procedures for requesting disability-related accommodations?

-- Are printed materials within easy reach from a variety of heights and without furniture blocking access?
+- Are printed materials within easy reach from standing and sitting positions in an uncluttered area within the facility?